 The Florida Keys and Key West are the perfect place for travelers to recharge their batteries and rejuvenate their spirit.
 But a getaway to the Florida Keys is more than the ultimate escape from reality.
 The Keys are about history and art, theater and museums, shopping, fine dining, and entertainment.
 And, of course, world-class fishing and diving.
 All told, the five districts offer the perfect balance of adventure and relaxation.
 From Key Largo to Key West and all points in-between, you’ll find the accommodations as delightful as the outdoor pursuits.

-The beauty and diversity of the waters surrounding the Keys have made it one of the most sought-after fishing destinations in the world.
-In the Keys, you can fish the same waters where Ernest Hemingway and Zane Grey battled behemoth blue marlin and other prized gamesters.
+The beauty and diversity of the waters surrounding The Florida Keys have made it one of the most sought-after fishing destinations in the world.
+In The Florida Keys, you can fish the same waters where Ernest Hemingway and Zane Grey battled behemoth blue marlin and other prized gamesters.
 But you don’t need to be a literary giant to enjoy big-game fishing in the Keys.
 Local offshore captains and backcountry guides will introduce you to angling as it was meant to be, including a trip to the magical Florida Everglades.
-For divers, the surrounding waters are home to the only living coral reef in the Continental US, part of the Florida Keys National Marine Sanctuary.
+For divers, the surrounding waters are home to the only living coral reef in the Continental United States, part of The Florida Keys National Marine Sanctuary.

 - by Hannah Lee Leidy